hswick/jutsu/README.md

 This has the unfortunate side effect of constantly reopening a tab in your browser and can be annoying at times.
 Would love advice on how to test this better.

+## Client Side Web Socket
+Sente receives event via chsk/receive and jutsu uses pattern matching to route the events appropriately.
+Currently using core.match to deal with events:
+:graph/graph
+:graph/update-graph
+:dataset/dataset

+Dynamically adding more event routes is a possibility, however the coupling between clj(s) makes testing very difficult.

+## Server Side Web Socket
+Server side router currently only sends events to the client-side-router.
+However, functionality for receiving events is coming.

 ## More